Paternalism and Deliberation: An Experiment on Making Formal Rules: Hypotheses

 \section{Hypotheses}

 We use the final project proposal \citep[available in][a web resource]{undoproposal} to structure our research questions and hypotheses.
-The content (though not the language) of the following hypotheses were submitted and approved by TESS through a refereeing process before the experiment was conducted.
-Moreover, the proposal \citep[appendix C]{undoproposal} and the preregistration spelled out in detail how to test these hypotheses econometrically.
-This strategy serves to constrain the exploratory nature of this study and make inference more robust.
+The substance (though not the language) of the following hypotheses was submitted to TESS and approved through a refereeing process before the experiment was conducted.
+The proposal \citep[appendix C]{undoproposal} and the preregistration spell out in detail how to test these hypotheses econometrically.
+This constrains the exploratory nature of the study and makes inference more robust.